-Students may also receive communications from University Housing staff, such as Resident Advisors (RAs).
-Students receive an annual email message highlighting the methods of emergency communication, with special emphasis on registering to receive emergency text messages and to review the information and resources found at www.ncsu.edu/emergency-information.
+Students may also receive communications from University Housing staff either through email or direct communication in person.
+Students receive an annual email message highlighting the methods of emergency communication, with special emphasis on registering to receive emergency text messages and to review the information and resources found at https://emergency.ncsu.edu/.